eecs280staff/tutorials/docs/assertions_guide.md

-The `assert(false)` here is also helpful to suppress a warning the compiler might otherwise give because it's worried our code could reach the end of the function without returning anything.
-(But, with the assertion, the end of the function can literally never be reached.)
+The `assert(false)` here is also helpful to suppress a warning the compiler might otherwise give because it's worried our code could reach the end of the function without returning anything (g++ phrases this as *"warning: control reaches end of non-void function"*).
+But, with the assertion, the end of the function can literally never be reached and the compiler doesn't give that warning.

 Or, you might write code to ensure some property, like forcing a user to enter a non-negative number.
 You could add an assertion